WeAreROLI/SeaboardAPI/README.md

 - Connect a Seaboard (ask someone with a ROLI t-shirt)
 - Launch a Max/MSP patch

+###Python Quick Start
+- Install python-rtmidi using `sudo pip --pre python-rtmidi`
+- Clone this repo
+- Connect a Seaboard (ask someone with a ROLI t-shirt)
+- Launch Terminal on Mac or Linux, or a Python Environment in Windows
+- Navigate to your repo directory and use `python pySeaboard.py Seaboard` to launch

 ###Feedback

 Do you have any feedback for us?
 If so, please get in touch support@roli.com